src-d/engine-deprecated/README.md

 Collection of guide & examples using the source{d} Engine:

 - [SonarSource Java Static Analysis Rules using Babelfish](https://github.com/bblfsh/sonar-checks)
-- A lot more comming soon!
+- A lot more coming soon!

 ## Architecture